lkuper/dissertation/talks/proposal.md

 ## Outline for this talk

 I'm going to start out by talking about the problem that this work is broadly concerned with, which is the problem of how to do guaranteed-deterministic parallel programming, and I'll explain what that means.
 I'll also talk about the existing approaches that our approach generalizes.
-I'm not going to talk about all the related work, and if you want to know more about the related work that I don't cover, there's a section on it in the proposal document that you all have a copy of.

 Then, I'll give an overview of our approach, and in this part I'll explain how lattice-based data structures, or LVars, work.